ChrisWeekly/gatsby-starter-egghead-blog/DEVNOTES.md

   17 pages
 ```

-# IDEA #
+## IDEA - BLOG POST
 this process was a PITA and relied on plenty of prior knowledge.
 Ppl are suffering bc of this.
 I could **write up even just the steps I've done here so far**, and it'd provide value. always be writing!

-# FTW: local dev env is running, and I can start writing in the blog anytime.
-11:21a #
+## FTW: local dev env is running, and I can start writing in the blog anytime.
+11:21a
 √ rename gs-egghead-blog -> blog
 √ mv dotcom README to blog/DEVNOTES.md (peer of upstream's README, diff purposes)

-#  tangent: git upstream vs origin #
+## tangent: fix my mistake wrt git upstream vs origin
 whoops! mis-handled origin vs upstream w my fork.
 intent: having forked from upstream (egghead), preserve the upstream relationship.
 but work w my fork as origin.